 Keeley Fuzz Head

-The ability to switch between two circuit types allow for a very impressive array of fuzz tones, making this pedal more like a 2-in-1 bundle.
+The ability to switch between two circuit types allow for a wide array of fuzz tones, making this pedal more like a 2-in-1 bundle.
 And the company was able to accomplish so much versatility without bulking up the pedal or adding more knobs.
-Backed by Robert Keeley's pedal building reputation, the Fuzz Head gives boutique quality tones, packed in a robust and compact chassis.
+Backed by Robert Keeley's pedal building quality reputation, the Fuzz Head gives boutique quality tones, packed in a robust and compact chassis.
 As expected from Keeley, this pedal comes with a price tag that's slightly pricier than others but you are getting more than your money's worth because of the switchable transistor modes.

 Wampler Leviathan Fuzz